 If I stayed 5 nights at this hotel in June, the cash price would be $580 or 40k Hilton points because of Hilton’s 5th night free for members with Hilton Honors status of silver and higher.

 Let’s compare this example with the DoubleTree by Hilton Hotel Agra.
 It’s also a 10k point a night hotel and near to the Taj Mahal.

 With the refundable Hilton Honors member rate coming out to $51 for a night in June, those same 10k Hilton points would return a value of .005 cents per point.

 Could we factor in an intangible?
-For example, let’s say India is a bucket list trip which came with a lot of expenses.
+For example, let’s say India is a bucket list trip that came with a lot of expenses.
 Would it be a bad use of your Hilton points to redeem for this stay?

 Truthfully, it’s not the best return value.
 But, it might make sense for you, for example, if you had to save cash for other parts of your travel budget.
 That’s where you’ll have to ultimately decide your Hilton Honors points value.